-2. The designation of a representative at U.S. Ski & Snowboard who ensures the Response and Resolution policy is being followed.
+- 1. A mechanism/system for tracking reported allegations within U.S. Ski & Snowboard's (or the Member Club's/Division's) jurisdiction, recording how allegations were responded to, and their respective outcomes. - 2.
+The designation of a representative at U.S. Ski & Snowboard who ensures the Response and Resolution policy is being followed.

-U.S. Ski & Snowboard's Athlete Safety Reporting Flowchart is illustrative of the reporting, response, and resolution process for allegations of misconduct.
+U.S. Ski & Snowboard's Athlete Safety Reporting Flowchart is illustrative of its reporting, response, and resolution process for allegations of misconduct.
+The Member Club/Division may follow a similar process.
 The intake process that U.S. Ski & Snowboard Management Safety Committee shall follow is outlined as follows: